FrankBotos/SFML-Topdown-Player-Character/README.md

 ```
 Character objName ("spriteSheetDirectory.png", int spriteWidth, int spriteHeight, int numFrames, bool isEightDirectional);
 ```
 2) From an SFML window, call the charMove function.
 This starts a perpetual loop that animates and moves the character based on user input.
 Default keys are the arrow keys.
+Here is a real world example:
 ```
 objName.charMove();